sambinoo/sambinoo/README.md

 <h1 align=center>Heyo, my name is Sam!</h1>
 <p align=center>
- 🌱 I am a husband, Web3 pioneer, and just began my journey as a student in Computer Science!
+ 🌱 I currently work in the crypto industry as a product specialist with a goal improving my technical skillset and become a software engineer.
  </p>
  <p align=center>
 🔎 I am here to build fun stuff and learn